NGWPC/nwm-region-mgr/docs/source/faq.rst

 Frequently Asked Questions
 --------------------------

-.. dropdown:: What is ngen-regionalization?
+.. dropdown:: What is nwm_region_mgr?

-    ngen-regionalization is a command line utility for identifying optimized NextGen formulations and parameter values in ungauged catchments.
+    nwm_region_mgr is a command line utility for identifying optimized NextGen formulations and parameter values in ungauged catchments.

 .. dropdown:: What is a formulation?